-Most lasers suitable for biological 3-photon excitation are two-box systems consisting of a pump laser and an Optical Parametric Amplifier (OPA).
-Commercial pump-OPA pairs include the Amplitude Systems Mango, Coherent Monaco/Opera-F, Spectra-Physics Spirit-NOPA and Thorlabs Y-Fi-OPA (formerly manufactured by KM labs).
-In addition, APE manufacture the AVUS, an OPA that can be combined with a suitable pump laser.
+Most lasers suitable for biological 3-photon excitation consist of a pump laser and an Optical Parametric Amplifier (OPA).
+Commercial pump-OPA pairs include the Amplitude Systems Mango, Coherent Monaco/Opera-F, Spectra-Physics Spirit-NOPA, Thorlabs Y-Fi-OPA, Light Conversion Cronus-3P and Coherent Monaco-1300 In addition, APE manufacture the AVUS, an OPA that can be combined with a suitable pump laser.
 Specs, including repetition rate, pulse energy and pulse duration, differ across these pump-OPA systems.

-A suitable one-box source for 3-photon excitation is available.
-The Class 5 White Dwarf is an Optical Parametric Chirped-Pulse Amplifier (OPCPA) system containing a Coherent Monaco pump laser.
-The White Dwarf offers greater time-averaged power and higher maximum repetition rates than pump-OPA systems and has been used for 3-photon excitation at 1 MHz (Weisenberger et al., 2019).
+In addition to OPA-based laser systems, an Optical Parametric Chirped-Pulse Amplifier (OPCPA)-based lasers system is also available.
+The Class 5 White Dwarf contains a Coherent Monaco pump laser, offers greater time-averaged power and higher maximum repetition rates than pump-OPA systems and has been used for 3-photon excitation at 1 MHz (Weisenberger et al., 2019; Streich et al., 2021).

 A recent development is an adaptive laser source that enables 3-photon excitation at 32 MHz, with a final stage based on the soliton fiber laser (Li et al., 2019).
 Repetition rate in biological 3-photon imaging is typically limited by the thermal capacities of the tissue and of the final stage of the laser system.
 Li et al. (2019) used fast modulation to control illumination intensity pixel-wise across the image.
 Modulation was performed after the pump laser, thereby reducing time-averaged power entering the soliton fiber and the tissue.
 The result was 30 Hz imaging of hundreds of cortical neurons 750 μm below the brain surface across a 6-700 μm field of view at 512 x 512 pixel resolution using only ~30-40 mW time-averaged power, far below the threshold for tissue damage.